MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Permissions required for Azure Information Protection analytics

-Specific to Azure Information Protection analytics, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection.
+Specific to Azure Information Protection analytics, after you have configured your Azure Log Analytics workspace, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection in the Azure portal.

-Because this feature uses Azure Log Analytics, role-based access control (RBAC) for Azure also controls access to your workspace.
+Because this feature uses Azure Monitoring, role-based access control (RBAC) for Azure also controls access to your workspace.
+You therefore need an Azure role as well as an Azure AD administrator role to manage Azure Information Protection analytics.
 If you're new to Azure roles, you might find it useful to read [Differences between Azure RBAC roles and Azure AD administrator roles](https://docs.microsoft.com/azure/role-based-access-control/rbac-and-directory-admin-roles#differences-between-azure-rbac-roles-and-azure-ad-administrator-roles).

 Details: